 Kreiling Hall was constructed in 1934 and needs significant renovation work.
 All labs and prep rooms have been relocated to the new Science, Technology and General Classroom Building.
 Kreiling Hall will be converted into academic and student service spaces.
-The LEED certification process will begin at the early stages of design.
 As this is a major renovation program, supporting capital projects may be used in conjunction with this project.
 These include CP2127, CP2138, CP2140, CP2149, CP2152 and CP2177.

+Cost Summary

+Design = \$ 300,000

+Construction = \$3,080,000

-Cost Summary \$ 300,000 Construction = \$3,080,000F & E = \$ 100,000 Total = \$3,480,000
+F & E = \$ 100,000

+Total = \$3,480,000

 Construction is substantial complete.
 The building opened for occupancy in October 2021.
+Interior signage has been completed.
 Punch list remains including HVAC commissioning.
 Programming includes Public Safety, Career Services, International Students, Central Records, Central Admissions, Health Services, Veteran's Affairs, IT space, two seminar classrooms, four general classrooms and a computer lab.
 Major contract awards are as follows: